-The notation $b_i \prec b_j$, where $b_i$ and $b_j$ are two blocks in a BDPO plan, indicates that there exists two operators $o$ and $o'$ such that $o\in b_i$, $o'\in b_j$, and $o\prec o'$.
-We can also use the $PC, CD$, and $DP$ labels (Definition \ref{def:pc-cd-dp}) to annotate the orderings between blocks.
-The following definition introduces the concepts of "candidate producer" and "earliest candidate producers" for a block's precondition, which will be used in the forthcoming algorithms.
+The notation $b_i \prec b_j$, where $b_i$ and $b_j$ are two blocks in a BDPO plan, indicates that there exist two operators $o$ and $o'$ such that $o\in b_i$, $o'\in b_j$, and $o\prec o'$.
+We can also use the $PC, CD$, and $DP$ labels (Definition \ref{def:pc-cd-dp}) to annotate orderings in a BDPO plam.
+The following definition presents the concepts of \emph{candidate producer} and \emph{earliest candidate producers} for a block's precondition.
+These terms will be used in the forthcoming algorithms.

 \begin{definition} Let $\pi_{bdp} =\langle \mathcal{O}, \mathcal{B}, \prec\rangle$ be a BDPO plan, and $b_i, b_j \in \mathcal{B}$ be two blocks, where $\langle v, d \rangle \in cons(b_j)$, \begin{itemize} \item Block $b_i$ is a \textbf{candidate producer} of a fact $\langle v, d \rangle$ for $b_j$ if \begin{enumerate} \item $\langle v, d \rangle \in \mathit{prod}(b_i)$, \item $b_i \prec b_j$, and there exists no block $b_k \in \mathcal{B}$ with $ \langle v, d \rangle\in del(b_k)$, where $b_j \nprec b_k \nprec b_i$. \end{enumerate}